-With years of broadcasting experience and perspective grounded in theory and data, Dylan is a great fit when you need an on-air expert to talk all things media, politics and partisanship, First Amendment law, and higher education.
+With years of broadcasting experience and perspective grounded in theory and data, Dylan is a great fit when you need an on-air expert to talk all things at the intersections of media, tech, politics, religion, sports, and First Amendment law.
 Reach out to him today.

 Popular/Trade Articles and Broadcast Pieces

 KUAR 89.1 FM, NPR Affiliate, Little Rock, AR

 (on Trump’s Twitter ban; on Dan Le Batard leaving ESPN; on cultivation theory and news coverage of radicalism; on Cumulus Media misapplying the FCC’s equal time rule; on 2018 resolutions for news media; on ESPN layoffs; on Trump’s tweets and the press; on press coverage of the Trump campaign)

 (on Stop Hate for Profit Facebook ad boycott)

 Ragan’s PR Daily